 I’ve gotten so many questions on hair curling lately, I figured it’s about time for a new YouTube video!
-I still use the same tools as before, but have a few tips for adding volume and making the curls more defined.
-Since it takes me a long time to curl my hair, I usually only do this about once or twice a week, and try to extend the hairstyle as much as possible with starch on my roots (read about it in this post) and texturizing spray (read more below)!
+Since it takes me a long time to curl my hair, I usually only do this about once or twice a week, and try to extend the hairstyle as much as possible using starch on my roots (read about it in this post) and texturizing spray (read more below)!

 Press play for my hair curling tutorial (or here’s the direct link to the video):